 Rudolf Rocker once said:

 “The causes which underlie the processes of social life have nothing in common with the laws of physical and mechanical natural events, for they are purely the results of human purpose, which is not explicable by scientific methods.
 To misinterpret this fact is a fatal self-deception from which only a confused notion of reality can result.”

 The three main parties in UK politics, disagree with Rocker, and for some reason think they are experts on human nature.
 As if economic Darwinism is ethically justifable.
 Whilst it isn’t apparently popular to say this, but I’m all for a huge rate of tax, universally, on the richest 2-3%.

 I am of the belief that once necessity has been taken care of (basic food, drink and shelter for everyone), then profit and riches can exist.
 It is not ethically justifiable to allow one man to own much wealth, whilst another starves to death, in my opinion.

 My ideals are Syndicalist.
 They are also Anarchist, in that I believe all forms of power and control over others, should be able to legitimise itself.
-To that end, I do not believe the State has legitimate authority, nor the Capitalist.
+To that end, I do not believe the the Capitalist has any such authority.
 However, in a system in which the most power is wielded by the Capitalist, I believe the State has a role to play in curtailing that Capitalist power.
 In that respect, I am a Statist.
 But only when the State exists within a Capitalist system.
 I am a great supporter of workers rights.
 Hence the Syndicalism.
 I am and always will be entirely suspicious of anyone with a lot of money and a lot of power.

 So, I will not be voting.